urbit/urbit/pkg/hs/urbit-proto/baupla.md

 3. A's actual payload type must nest under A's formal payload type
 4. A's variance metal must be equal to or "baser" than B's along the diamond
 5. based on A's metal, the following must be true:
     - if lead, true
     - if gold, A's actual payload is equivalent to B's actual payload
     - if iron, the +2 of B's actual payload nests under the +2 of A's actual
     - if zinc, the +2 of A's actual payload nests under the +2 of B's actual
 6. based on the moisture, the following must be true:
     - if wet, they must have equal hoon batteries
-  - if dry, they must have the same "battery shape," and for each pair of matching arms, the inferred type of the arm in A must nest under the inferred type of the arm in B. This inference is done against a modified version of the original containing core type where the metal is taken to be
-    %gold and (for some reason) the actual type is replaced by the formal type.
+    - if dry, they must have the same "battery shape," and for each pair of matching arms, the inferred type of the arm in A must nest under the inferred type of the arm in B. This inference is done against a modified version of the original containing core type where the metal is taken to be %gold and (for some reason) the actual type is replaced by the formal type.

-$$ To find in a core
-- if reaching into a core via a wing in the edit list of a %=, write-mode
-- if reaching into a core via a wing elsewhere, read mode then the peek rules
+With respect to finding through cores:
+- A named limb mentioned in the edit list of a `%=` can successfully find through the whole of a gold core's payload, the +2 of a contravariant core's payload, and nowhere else.
+- A named limb mentioned other than in an edit list can successfully find an arm or through the whole of a gold core's payload, the +2 of a covariant core's payload, and nowhere else.

 I dare any hoon programmer anywhere in the world to reproduce correctly from memory on the first try either the type of %core or the nesting rules.
 In fact,